Greater-London-Authority/highstreets/highstreets/docs/datawriter.md

     # ...
 ```
 ## Appending Data With ID Check
-The append_data_with_id_check method appends data to a table with a check for existing IDs.
-If the IDs already exist in the table, it logs an error message and does not append the data.
-Otherwise, it appends the data to the table.
+To further enhance data quality, the `append_data_with_id_check` method allows for data appending with an ID check.
+This is particularly relevant when dealing with unique identifiers, such as IDs for highstreets, town centres, bids, and bespoke areas.
+Before appending, the method checks if the incoming data contains IDs that already exist in the target table.
+If any conflict arises, the method logs an error, preventing duplicate or conflicting data from being inserted.

 ```python
 def append_data_with_id_check(self, data, ids, id_col, table_name):